Holocene-Reconstruction/Holocene-code/README.md

 NOTE: If you have trouble installing the LiPD library, you can use the following workaround:
  1. Clone the github repository at [https://github.com/nickmckay/LiPD-utilities](https://github.com/nickmckay/LiPD-utilities) to a convenient location
  2. Go to your Holocene Reconstruction directory and open config_default.yml.
-Change the "lipd_dir" line near the top to specify the location of the newly-created lipd directory.
+Change the "lipd_dir" line near the top to specify the location of the newly created LiPD directory.
 If you're not using this workaround, feel free to delete the 'lipd_dir' line in config_default.yml.

 ### 2.4.
 First-time setup